Things to see and do - Aubagne

 In this once fortified city in the Huveaune valley you can explore the remains of the old ramparts and avenues shaded by ancient plane trees.
 Today, the little town is almost a suburb of Marseilles and several industrial enterprises are established in the vast business zone.
 It is renowned for its clay figures and for being the birthplace of Marcel Pagnol.

 Tourist attractions Aubagne : Things to see and do

 4 cours de Clastre (derrière l’église St-Sauveur) F - 13400 Aubagne

 In the Thérèse-Neveu workshops there is a permanent exhibition on the history of ceramics in Aubagne and temporary pottery and ornamental figure displays.

-His main characters are represented here in the form of ornamental figures.
+Pagnol's best-loved characters are represented here in the form of figurines made by local artisans.

 In 1895, Louis Sicard designed the famous ceramic cicada.
 Since then, it has been popping up everywhere: on the fronts of houses, on pieces of appliqué work lining corridors, and of course in most souvenir shops.

 In the salt marsh region of Aubagne, the ibis budget (formerly Etap Hotel) is 12.4 miles from the Old Port, 33 yards from the Agora Center and 7.5 miles from the beaches and calanques of Cassis.
 Your budget hotel with modern rooms is 9.3 miles from t..

 Situated in Aubagne, Le Relais d’Aubagne combines Provencal charm with modern comfort and features an outdoor swimming pool.
 The well-equipped rooms feature traditional decor and include free Wi-Fi internet access.
 Free private parking is provided ..